Tiger767/PAI-Utils/README.md

 abstractions of extensive APIs, research paper implementations, and data manipulation.

+Modules in this package are used extensively in [this playlist](https://www.youtube.com/watch?v=4_oJMTfTBYY&list=PLZkmLNZl0Wkw9KSJMBhbalbsxmrjdlgv3).
+The reinforcement modules are used [here](https://github.com/Tiger767/OpenAIGymResults).

 Package Features
 - Analytics
   - Plotting of data through embedding algorithms, such as Isomap and TSNE